eProsima/Fast-DDS-docs/docs/fastrtpsgen.rst

 * MyTypePublisher.cxx/.h: Definition of the Publisher as well as of a PublisherListener.
 The user must fill the needed methods for his application.
 * MyTypeSubscriber.cxx/.h: Definition of the Subscriber as well as of a SubscriberListener.
 The behavior of the subscriber can be altered changing the methods implemented on these files.
 * MyTypePubSubType.cxx/.h: Serialization and Deserialization code for the type.
 It also defines the getKey method in case the topic uses keys.
-* MyTypePubSubMain.cxx: Main file of the example application in case it is generated.
+* MyTypePubSubMain.cxx: The main file of the example application in case it is generated.
-* Makefiles or Visual studio project files.
+* Makefiles or Visual Studio project files.

 If `-typeobject` was used, `MyType.cxx` is modified to register the TypeObject representation in the TypeObjectFactory, and these files will be generated too: